Dev Basics Lesson 2 of 3

 git init

-Creates a new Git repository in the current folder.
+Creates a new Git repository in the current directory.

-2. Staging area — Changes ready to commit
+2. Staging area (index) — Changes selected for the next commit

 git status